SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 Note: Seting up a connection to a GPT service and configuring the Assistant Boosters require some knowledge.
 Customizing the *Conversation* and the *Reasoning* bosters may require even some development skills.
 If you feel overwhelmed, no problem.
 Simply leave it aside and use the Assistants without connecting them to a GPT service.
 The will do their job.
 Or you can become a Patreon of the project and I will setup everything for you.

+Important: Even if you are not using a local LLM Runtime are the resource requirements significantly higher compared to running an Assistant based on the rule engine alone.
+Therefore take a look at the Windows Task Manager to check whether your system can handle all that while using your favorite simulator.

 ## Connecting an Assistant to an LLM

 The voice recognition for all Assistants except the Driving Coach is normally pattern-based.
 [Here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Engineer-Commands-(EN)), for example, you can find a documentation for the definition of the recognized commands of the Race Engineer and similar documentation is available for the other Assistants as well.
 The speech output of all Assistants is also preprogrammed with several different phrases for each message, to create at least a little variation.